Our Top Pick for 2019: Louisville Slugger Xeno Plus Fastpitch Softball Bat

 Online reviewers give it credit for how easy it is to get through the strike zone quickly, stating that they have no problem catching up with fastballs while using it.
 Reviewers also laud it for its power, stating that it has greatly improved how far and how hard they hit the ball in general.

-Some reviewers complained that it didn’t have the biggest sweet spot they’ve ever used, noting that they had to make fairly solid contact to get the ball to go anywhere.
-A few reviewers also stated that it doesn’t measure up to composite bats when comparing their power.
+Some reviewers complained that it didn't have the biggest sweet spot they've ever used, noting that they had to make fairly solid contact to get the ball to go anywhere.
+According to Batcritic.com a few reviewers stated that it doesn't measure up to composite bats when comparing their power.

 Overall, the DeMarini 2016 Uprising Fastpitch Softball Bat is a nice bat with a great deal of durability and balance.
 It gets through the strike zone quickly and is able to hit the ball with some pop when solid contact is made.
 If you're looking for something that can withstand wear and tear while also giving you a great chance at the plate, you might want to consider the DeMarini 2016 Uprising Fastpitch Softball Bat.